-- Data modeling provides key business intelligence that can help optimize the processes of an organization.
+- It provides key business intelligence that can help optimize the processes of an organization.
 It gives a quick overview of all your business processes, how they fit in with each other, and their underlying data requirements.
 Thus, businesses will be better equipped to improve these processes.

-- Data modeling makes information and insights easily available, presenting them in a consistent and timely fashion.
+- It makes information and insights easily available, presenting them in a consistent and timely fashion.

 Types of Data Models